»Worker Tags

 value:

-Note: If an expression fails due to a key not being found within the input data, the worker is not included in the final set, so ensure that all workers that should match a given filter are populated with tags referenced in the filter string.
-As a corollary, it is not possible to distinguish between a worker that is not included due to the expression itself and a worker that did not have correct tags.
+If an expression fails due to a key not being found within the input data, the worker is not included in the final set.
+You should ensure that all workers that should match a given filter are populated with tags referenced in the filter string.
+It is not possible to distinguish between a worker that is not included due to the expression itself and a worker that did not have correct tags.

-Following are some examples of using these values in filters:
+Following are some examples of using these values in filters that can be applied to targets, Vault credential stores, or storage buckets:

 Name regex: